Entanglement distribution based on quantum walk in arbitrary quantum networks: Experiments

-For the generation of a 2-dimensional GHZ state from a pair of GHZ states, according to the above theory, we have two methods.
-One is to directly use the 2-dimensional GHZ state generation method, and the other is to use the d-dimensional GHZ state generation method to set $d=2$.
+We distributed a GHZ state between $A$ and $B$ nodes using two GHZ states, as shown in \Cref{fig:26}.
+For the distribution of a 2-dimensional GHZ state, we have two methods.
+One is to directly use the 2-dimensional GHZ state module in \Cref{fig:6(a)}, and the other is to use the d-dimensional GHZ state module in \Cref{fig:7(b)} to set $d=2$.